Luke 15 Commentary

 How happy are we when one sinner repents?

-These parables here, and yesterday communicate various thoughts.
+These parables here and yesterday communicate various thoughts.
 The Creator God is on the hunt for lost souls.
-Even when the father (Father) waited for the son, we know the Holy Spirit was at work convincing the son to consider his options.
+Even when the father (Father) waited for the son, we know the Holy Spirit was at work, convincing the son to consider his options.

 Do we speak about God’s goodness the way we praise a valued pizza?
 Let the field workers know their Master eagerly awaits His lost sons and daughters.
 There is a banquet waiting for the arrival.
 Won’t you love to be the one walking in proudly with the lost but found daughter?
 Imagine the Father’s happy face!